-As of SWI-Prolog 5.9.8, the default limit for the stack-sizes is 128Mb on 32-bit and 256Mb on 64bit hardware.
-The 128Mb limit on 32-bit system is the highest possible value and this option can thus only be used to lower the limit.
+The default limit for the Prolog stacks is 128Mb on 32-bit and 256Mb on 64-bit hardware.
+The 128Mb limit on 32-bit system is the highest possible value and the commandline options can thus only be used to lower the limit.
 On 64-bit systems, the limit can both be reduced and enlarged.
 See section 2.19.
-Here are two examples, the first reducing the local stack limit to catch unbounded recursion really quickly and the second using a really big (32Gb) global limit on a 64-bit machine: \$ swipl -L8m \$ swipl -G32q
+Below are two examples, the first reducing the local stack limit to catch unbounded recursion quickly and the second using a big (32Gb) global limit, which is only possible on 64-bit hardware.
+Note that setting the limit using the commandline only sets a soft limit.
+Stack parameters can be changed (both reduced and enlarged) at any time using the predicate set\prolog\stack/2.

+'''

+$ swipl -L8m

+$ swipl -G32g

+'''